dyammons/canine_osteosarcoma_atlas/README.md

 ### 1. Browse the complete annotated dataset

-The proccessed dataset will be avaliable for browsing via the UCSC Cell Browser portal shortly.
+The processed dataset will be available for browsing via the UCSC Cell Browser portal shortly.
 Using the portal you can explore feature expression throughout the dataset as well as obtain the transcriptomic signatures of each cell type though an interactive webpage.

 Link to the dataset: TBD